 However there were thousands others who were happy to be there and enjoying Theme parks, Shopping and a city break experience that was on offer.
 So it boiled down to understanding my unhappiness and still making sense out of happiness of others.

 They are most happy to find a Dominos or a Mcdonalds but would dither to try anything local and different.
 My best memory of Mauritius food could either be a toss up between a Sandwich made out of spicy local paste having unusually long loaf of bread or some fried snack I picked on a local market.
-I guess the well traveled has the confidence (may I say audacity) to understand what to try and what to avoid and is in a position to take risks based on earlier travel experiences.
+I guess the well traveled has the confidence (may I say with some audacity) to understand what to try and what to avoid and is in a position to take risks based on earlier travel experiences.

 A Tourist perhaps is too unsettled or scared to try spontaneous variations.
 I guess as some point a tourist makes a transition to being a traveler.
 There are some who refuse to do so and some others follow a fixed template every time that they travel.
 All tourists don’t always care as much for their trips to make that transition.
 I guess at the end its ones own personality and upbringing that decides how one eventually grows up to treat travel.